-The North Carolina Office of Emergency Medical Services (NCOEMS) serves as the lead agency for management and support of established Medical Reserve Corps organizations in North Carolina and other volunteer organizations working with the Hospital Preparedness Program through leadership development and training opportunities.
-The NC Medical Reserve Corps Coordinator provides guidance and assistance to local MRC Units and has some responsibility for federal reporting.
+The North Carolina Office of Emergency Medical Services (NCOEMS) serves as the lead agency for management and support of established Medical Reserve Corps organizations in North Carolina.
+The NC Medical Reserve Corps Coordinator provides guidance and assistance to local MRC Units and has responsibility for federal reporting.

 NCOEMS sponsors and supports an annual MRC Symposium which offers training, outreach and a forum for collaboration and open discussion.